notch

 as I dove into the ideation process, I gravitated towards forms with minimal hardware & bending, creating a more approachable and simple appearance + assembly experience. interlocking the pieces together emerged as a viable concept.

-from sketching, I began ideating in CAD.
+from sketching, I began ideating through CAD & paper prototypes.
 I found that through interlocking the sheet metal pieces together, it created a sturdier structure and allowed for a rounded volume to be created.

 final direction